pebble-dev/pebble-dev.github.io/howto.md

 ### Events from my calendars don't show up in Timeline

-Start the Pebble app on your phone, and go to *Apps*.
+Open the Pebble app on your phone, and go to *Apps*.
 Tap the gear next to *Calendar*.
 Here, you can choose the calendars from which events will appear in your timeline.

 ## General hints